 While banks, credit unions, credit card companies and other business financing institutions are heavily regulated, MCAs are not regulated.
 This makes it extra important for MCA customers to understand what they are getting into.
 However, fees and costs can vary widely between MCA providers and agreements may feature unfamiliar jargon and confusing terms and conditions.

 When possible, businesses are likely to find less costly alternatives to MCAs, such as business credit cards and business lines of credit.
 Online lenders can be more flexible and may be able to accommodate businesses turned away by banks.

 MCAs are alternative forms of financing available to businesses that lack the collateral and credit history required by most business lenders.
 MCAs cost far more than other sources of funds, however, so they are not seen as good sources for capital except in emergencies.
 The Federal Trade Commission warns that these kinds of loans can carry annual percentage rates in the triple digits.

 Tips for Small Businesses

 - Consider working with an experienced financial advisor if you are thinking of applying for a merchant cash advance.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.